Aethylred/puppet-puppetdashboard/README.md

   disable_webrick => false,
 }
 ```
-### Git Provider

-The git provisioner installs the puppet-dashboard from the [Puppet Dashboad git repository on GitHub](https://github.com/sodabrew/puppet-dashboard).
-This allows the dashboard installation from unpackaged versions and onto Linux distributions that do not have packages available to them.
-Using the git provisioner requires the git package to be installed, and that the Puppetlabs vcsrepo module is installed.

-The git provider requires that:
-* the system version of Ruby is 1.9.1 or later, with bundler, rake, and development libraries.
-* git is installed
-* other module dependencies are met (see `Puppetfile`)

-A working manifest that can do this is given in `tests/git_install.pp`, a `Puppetfile` for [`librarian-puppet`](https://github.com/rodjek/librarian-puppet) is provided that will install the dependent Puppet Modules required to make this work.
-The script and Puppetfile have been tested on Ubuntu 12.04 LTS.

-It is recommended that the git provisioner is used as it is not dependent on end-of-life versions of Ruby, and can install the latest version of the Dashboard.
-It currently works for the Puppet Dashboard version 2.0.0-beta1.

 ## Troubleshooting

 Make sure the installed Ruby, Ruby development libraries, and Rubygems are all compatible.
 Using a [module to manage Ruby](https://github.com/puppetlabs/puppetlabs-ruby) is recommended.